skrishnankut/Provenance/README.md

 ## Deploy Business Networks

 Once the business network archive file has been created it can be deployed to a runtime using the composer runtime install command followed by a composer network start command.
+In Hyperledger Fabric , peers enforce the concepts of administrators and members.
+Administrators have permission to install Hyperledger Fabric chaincode for a new business network onto peers.
+Members do not have permission to install chaincode.
+In order to deploy a business network to a set of peers, you must provide an identity that has administrative rights to all of those peers.

+To make that identity and its certificates available, you must create a Peer Admin business network card using the certificate and private key associated with the peer admin identity.
+The peer administrator for this network is called PeerAdmin, and the identity is automatically imported for you when you use the sample scripts for starting the network.

 ## Unit Testing <"TBD">

 ![ConsoleOutPut](images/console.png)

+## Pipeline Script